-Here’s something else to think about: most fledgling beekeepers will not produce enough honey to harvest the first year.
+Here’s something else to think about: most fledgling beekeepers will not produce enough honey to harvest in the first year.
 Sadly, many of those colonies will not make it until the following spring.
 What do the statistics tell us?
-Nearly forty percent of colonies die every year?
-In today’s environment it takes knowledge, practice, and bit of good luck to overwinter a colony and produce a harvestable crop in the next season.
+Nearly forty percent of colonies die every year.
+In today’s environment, it takes knowledge, practice, and a bit of good luck to overwinter a colony and produce a harvestable crop in the next season.

 Personally—and here I’m delving even deeper into opinion, just a warning—I can’t understand the attraction of extracted honey for a hobby beekeeper.
-Why would I want my honey to look like the stuff on grocery store shelves that probably came from China?
-Even though it is different, it looks the same.
-Anyone can put honey through a filter and pour it in a bottle.
+Why would I want my honey to look and taste like the stuff on grocery store shelves that probably came from China?
+Anyone can put honey through a filter and pour it into a bottle.
 Big deal.

 I began beekeeping because I couldn’t find what I wanted elsewhere—certainly not at the grocery store, not at the farmers market, not from the beekeeper down the road.
 I wanted comb honey that tasted like comb and honey; I wanted it dark and unique—not mixed with honey from other frames.

 Think about it: when you eat your honey frame-by-frame, each one tastes different because it came from different flowers.
 Each frame is singular, like a song.
-When you extract, all the flavors are mixed together and the entire batch tastes the same.
+But when you extract, all the flavors are mixed together and the entire batch tastes the same.
 Why would anyone do that?